Unreal C++ speedrun

 BP-only projects do not contain a Source folder by default, but one can be added by creating any C++ class from the editor.
 Projects with a Source folder can return to being BP only by deleting Source and editing the .uproject file (which is JSON) to no longer refer to the modules that are now gone.

-The generated Visual Studio solution and its accompanying vcxprojs exist only for IDE compatibility and are not used in the build process aside from invoking Unreal’s custom build system.
-As such, it’s pointless to try and change compiler/linker/nmake settings in them.
+The generated Visual Studio solution and its accompanying vcxprojs are “fake”, and exist only for IDE compatibility.
+They’re not used in the build process aside from invoking Unreal’s custom build system, it’s pointless to try and change compiler/linker/nmake settings in them.
 Unreal’s own build tool is the creatively-named UnrealBuildTool (UBT), which makes heavy use of the UnrealHeaderTool (UHT) for code generation.

 Your actual build files are the Target.cs and Build.cs files you get when you create any starter C++ project template or add a C++ class to a BP-only project.
 Here’s the official documentation on them.